N

 The Norwegian Lundehund and Children

 A properly trained Norwegian Lundehund should get along quite well with children of all ages.
-For best results, this breed should be raised with children as early as possible.
+For best results, this breed should be raised with children from as early as possible.
 Adults should always be present to supervise interactions with children.

 Dogs Similar to the Norwegian Lundehund